Guest-615695028/Guest-615695028/en/README.md

 This is why we can start an English orthography reform.

-## DISCLAIMER
+## On Tests
-Do NOT view us as learners on IELTS, TOEFL, and TOEIC, which are sucking the wealth from other sides of the world.
+DO NOT view us as learners on IELTS, TOEFL, and TOEIC, which are sucking the wealth from other sides of the world.
 However, [Duolingo English Test](https://englishtest.duolingo.com) is aroused for lesser cost and home testing, as to our recommendation.

 ### Copyright
 CC0 2024 Guest-615695028, allowing copying and sharing in all languages.